Grid

 We can also think about using the bulma.css, see here.
 In this case you need to change the grid object on __init__.py to:

-formstyle=FormStyleBulma, # FormStyleDefault or FormStyleBulma
+formstyle=FormStyleBulma, # FormStyleDefault or FormStyleBulma,FormStyleBootstrap4, or FormStyleBootstrap5

-grid_class_style=GridClassStyleBulma, #GridClassStyle or GridClassStyleBulma
+grid_class_style=GridClassStyleBulma, # GridClassStyle or GridClassStyleBulma or GridClassStyleBootstrap5

 You also have to change the file templates/grid.html with this content: